Michael Matheson was appointed Cabinet Secretary for Transport, Infrastructure and Connectivity in June 2018.

 The Cabinet Secretary is responsible for:

-- transport and public transport
+- transport strategy, analysis and planning

-- infrastructure investment policy
+- infrastructure investment policy/Infrastructure Investment Plan/Infrastructure Commission

-- cities and City Deals
+- City and Regional Growth Deals

 He was born in Glasgow in 1970 and educated at St John Bosco Secondary School.
 He went on to study at Queen Margaret College, Edinburgh, where he obtained a BSc in Occupational Therapy.
 He also holds a BA and a Diploma in Applied Social Sciences from the Open University.